MakieOrg/Makie.jl/docs/src/recipes.md

 ### Single Argument Conversion with convert_single_argument

-Some types which are unknown to AbstractPlotting can be converted to other types, for which `convert_arguments` methods are available.
+Some types which are unknown to Makie can be converted to other types, for which `convert_arguments` methods are available.
 This is done with `convert_single_argument`.

 For example, `AbstractArrays` with `Real`s and `missing`s can usually be safely converted to `Float32` arrays with `NaN`s instead of `missing`s.